-- We searched online and found some generic copy-pasted “10 amazing tips to build your portfolio”.
+- We searched for articles online and found some generic copy-pasted “10 amazing tips to build your portfolio”.

 - We had our teachers telling us to “show the process and not just the result”.

-- And we made this logo… with our initials ;).
+- And we made this logo for ourself… with our initials ;).

-And that’s what most of the advices will tell you: “how to shape a portfolio?”, “how to make your UX portfolio website?” or “how to get hired as a designer?”.
-They will give you few tips to improve your content, your layout, what you should or should not say but they often forget the most important, what you should truly learn: “how to build your identity?”
+And that’s what most of the advice will tell you: “how to shape a portfolio?”, “how to make your UX portfolio website?” or “how to get hired?”.
+They will give you a few tips to improve your content, your layout, but they will often forget the most important, what you should truly learn: “how to build your identity?”

-Of course it’s a difficult exercise to give you these keys because you, readers, are all different.
+It’s a difficult exercise to give you these keys because you, readers, are all different.
 You have different levels, different specialisations, you are from different countries, … but I’m sure that the keys I am going to share will also help you to make sense of what advice is or is not for you.

-So yes, I lied a little bit: we won’t see how to make portfolio, at least not today.
-But building your identity will improve your portfolio.
+So yes, I lied a little bit: we won’t see how to make a portfolio but building your identity will, for sure, improve your portfolio.